c-toolbox/C-Play/docs/guides/media/cplayfile.md

      * 3D (top-bottom)
      * 3D (top-bottom+flip)
 * Separate Audio File
-     * C-Play supports incorporated audio tracks in the video, however, through this option a seperate file can be loaded (on the master) as the default selected audio track.
+     * C-Play supports incorporated audio tracks in the video, however, through this option a separate file can be loaded (on the master) as the default selected audio track.
 * Separate Overlay File
-     * C-Play support the loading of an overlay image file (such as *.png or *.jpg) to be overlayed ontop of the video.
-This might be useful when mapping a static world map ontop a video showing ocean flow, for instance.
+     * C-Play support the loading of an overlay image file (such as *.png or *.jpg) to be put on top of the video.
+This might be useful when mapping a static world map on top a video showing ocean flow, for instance.
 This overlay file needs to be loaded when the video is, thus can only be define in a *"*.cplayfile*".

 ## Sections

 Sections is a concept similar but more powerful then bookmarks or chapters in a video.
 Every section has a title, start time, end time and eos(*end of section*) mode.

-Basically, a section is a piece of the video that can be triggered easily, with various *end behaviours* depending on eos mode.
+Basically, a section is a piece of the video that can be triggered easily, with various *end behaviors* depending on eos mode.
 The different eos modes are:

 * Pause
 * Fade out video, then pause